OpenCyphal-Garage/libcyphal/CONTRIBUTING.md

 ## CAN bus Physical Layer Notes

-This section is to help people new to working with physical CAN busses setup tools to verify and debug UAVCAN at the physical layer.
+This section is to help people new to working with physical CAN busses setup tools to verify and debug Cyphal at the physical layer.

 ### SocketCAN and CAN utils